ianxxiao/use-athena/README.md

 # Key Features
 **Athena Analytics** - This provides intuitive and writing-focused insights based on viral trends in your domain.

-**Athena Suggestions** - This offers suggestions of topics and outlines for your next blog given your interest and audience.
+**Athena Suggestions** - This offers suggestions of topics for your next blog given your interest and audience.
+More suggestions will come later (e.g. taglines, outlines, etc.)

 **Athena Preview** - This benchmarks and predicts how well your article might do given your topic, content, and audience.